corneliusweig/rakkess/doc/USAGE.md

    _Note_: this is a shorthand for `--as system:serviceaccount:<namespace>:<sa-name>`.

+- `--diff-with` switches into diff mode and compares the access rights with the given modifications.
+The flag accepts arguments in the form `flagname=flagvalue`, where flagname is any valid `access-matrix` flag.
+Lines and verbs without diff are not displayed.

+* ✔ means that the modified settings **have access** for this resource and verb, whereas the original settings did not.
+* ✖ means that the modified settings have **no access** for this resource and verb, whereas the original settings did.

 ## Examples
 #### Show access to all resources
 - ... at cluster scope